fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `bucket` (String) Field usage depends on `service` value:
 	- Service `appsflyer`: Customer S3 Bucket
 	- Service `aws_cloudtrail`: The AWS bucket name which is configured for AWS CloudTrail.
+	- Service `aws_cost_report`: The S3 bucket name with the AWS Cost and Usage Report
 	- Service `aws_inventory`: The AWS bucket name that is configured for AWS Config.
 	- Service `aws_lambda`: S3 Bucket
 	- Service `cloudfront`: The bucket name for CloudFront.